Our Secondary Education Grants

 Education and Training Awards for Women

-This award recognizes a single mother or head of household going back to school to further her education in order to better her economic status for her and her family.
+This award assists women who provide the primary financial support for their families in going back to school to further her education in order to better her economic status for her and her family.

 Each year, more than $2.1 million in education grants are awarded to nearly 1,500 women worldwide, many of whom have overcome enormous obstacles including poverty, domestic violence and/or drug and alcohol abuse.
 Live Your Dream Award recipients may use the cash award to offset any costs associated with their efforts to attain higher education, such as books, childcare, tuition and transportation.
 Learn more.